ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/BreadthFirstSearch.rst

 Say a computer is trying to find the best route from one location to another - it knows about a whole bunch of locations, and paths that can be used to get from one location to another location.
 One strategy for finding a path from a particular location A to some other location Z is to start from A and explore every possible location you can get directly from A - all the places you can get to in exactly one "step".
 Once you have done that, explore every location you can get to from those locations - all the places you could get to using two "steps" from location A.

 The animation below visualizes this exact algorithm.
-You can watch the computer "explore" all the paths of length 1, then all the paths of length 2, then all the paths of length 3, etc... until it discovers a path to get from the starting location in the lower left corner to its destination in the upper right corner.
-The dots (**verticies** in the language used in computer science) represent locations and the lines between them (known as **edges**) represent possible "steps".
+You can watch the computer "explore" all the paths of length 1, then all the paths of length 2, then all the paths of length 3, etc... until it discovers a path to get from the starting location in the lower-left corner to its destination in the upper right corner.
+The dots (**vertices** in the language used in computer science) represent locations and the lines between them (known as **edges**) represent possible "steps".
 As the computer explores a possible step it is turned red:

 .. raw:: html